2sic/2sxc-docs/2sxc Docs Generator/abyss/integration/scenario-02.md

 ---
-uid: Abyss.Platforms.YourCustom.Scenario02
+uid: Abyss.Integration.Scenario02
 ---

 # Your Custom Platform - Scenario #2 - Edit Data + ADAM

-This is part of the [Integration Guide](xref:Abyss.Platforms.YourCustom.Index) for integrating EAV or 2sxc into your own solution.
+This is part of the [Integration Guide](xref:Abyss.Integration.Index) for integrating EAV or 2sxc into your own solution.

 > [!TIP]
 > You can find this fully implemented in the `Integration\SxcEdit01` project